-In a medium sized bowl stir the flour with the yeast and salt.
+In a medium sized bowl, stir the flour with the yeast and salt.
 Make a well in the center of the dry ingredients and pour in the water.

-all the flour has been moistened.
+all the flour is moistened.

 Then lightly oil a medium sized bowl.